OpenEvalProject/evals/manuscripts/elife-69571/v1/manuscript.md

 This result emphasizes the benefit of enhancer pre-selection with machine learning, which could reduce in vivo screening efforts by identifying the best PV+ enhancer sequences before experimentation.
 The models predicted which PV+ enhancer sequence candidates were likely to be cell type-specific expression drivers.
 They also carry information about precisely which subsequences were responsible for the predicted PV+ neuron-specific activation.
 Sequence E29, within the Inpp5j locus, was predicted to have PV+ neuron-specific activity due to a central Mef2 motif site and nearby Esrrg motif site, among others (Figure 1—figure supplement 6, Figure 1—source data 4).
 Sequence E22, within the Tmem132c locus, was predicted to have PV+ specificity in part due to Nkx28 and Lhx6 motif sites (Figure 1—figure supplement 6, Figure 1—source data 4).
 Nevertheless, none of these enhancers were our highest predicted PV+ neuron sequences, so we continued to investigate additional enhancer candidates genome-wide for PV+ SNAIL probe implementation.

-## Two candidate PV+ SNAIL probes successfully target PV+ neurons in the mouse cortex
+### Two candidate PV+ SNAIL probes successfully target PV+ neurons in the mouse cortex

 Based on the predictions of all PV+ enhancer models on our candidates, we prioritized two highly characteristic PV+ neuron enhancer sequences and tested their ability to drive targeted expression in vivo (Figure 2).
 We refer to these sequence candidates as SC1 and SC2.
 Among true PV+ neuron-specific enhancer sequences that (i) were differential OCRs in PV+ vs. PV-, PV+ vs. EXC, and PV+ vs. VIP+ sorted population data and (ii) scored PV+ positive across all SVM evaluations (1755 sequences), SC1 was the highest predicted sequence candidate, while SC2 was in the 90th percentile (Figure 2b, Figure 2—source data 1).
 We chose these sequences to represent two different confidence levels and evaluate the general potential of the top 10% of machine learning-prioritized PV+ neuron-specific enhancers.

 ![Figure 2.](https://cdn.elifesciences.org/articles/69571/elife-69571-fig2-v1.jpg)

 **Figure 2.:** (a) Genome browser visualization of PV+-specific ATAC-seq signal at sequence candidates SC1 and SC2. * cSNAIL data, † INTACT data from Mo et al., 2015, ‡ snATAC-seq from Li et al., 2021. (b) Percentile rank of support vector machine (SVM) scores among 1755 true PV+-specific enhancer sequence candidates that scored positively across all models.
 Linear population-derived models are denoted with ‘pop,’ nonlinear population-derived models are denoted with ‘pop, rbf,’ and linear single-nucleus-derived models are denoted with ‘sn.’ (c) Example images of AAV Sun1GFP expression against parvalbumin (Pvalb) antibody staining. (d, e) Quantification of AAV Sun1GFP or Pvalb-2A-Cre/Ai14 reporter overlap with Pvalb+ cells.
 Bar heights represent the mean among images, and the error of the mean is shown.
 N cells = 1322 (SC1), 2570 (SC2), 1340 (Ai14), 2013 (Ef1a), and 504 (N.C.).
-N.C., negative control.Figure 2—source data 1.Genomic coordinates, peak log2 fold difference, adjusted p-value, support vector machine (SVM) scores, convolutional neural network (CNN) scores, snATAC-seq overlap, species conservation, and subcortical SVM scores are provided.Figure 2—source data 2.
+N.C., negative control.

 SC1 and SC2 sequences were cloned into separate vectors upstream of the cSNAIL reporter gene, Sun1GFP.
 To minimize off-target effects, PV+ SNAIL probes directly rely on transcriptional activation from SC1 or SC2, without a minimal promoter (see Materials and methods).
 We also prepared two control vectors: a negative control that was the identical vector but with no enhancer or promoter and a nonspecific control that was the identical vector but with a common Ef1a promoter sequence in place of the candidate sequence.
 When packaged with AAV-PHP.eB and delivered to the mouse through systemic injection, the SC1-Sun1GFP and SC2-Sun1GFP constructs promoted cortical fluorescence that was restricted to PV+ neurons, while the Ef1a virus did not (Figure 2c–e, Figure 2—source data 2).
 We quantified images with consistent positioning in the primary motor cortex, with representation from all layers.
 Compared with immunohistochemistry-labeled Pvalb protein, SC1 and SC2-mediated expression of Sun1GFP was restricted to Pvalb+ neurons in ~70–74% of cases.
 This was an 11-fold enrichment in precision over the Ef1a promoter and notably an almost twofold enrichment over Cre reporter labeling in Pvalb-2A-Cre/Ai14 double transgenic mice (Figure 2c–e, Figure 2—source data 2).
 We expect these to be conservative estimates of PV+ targeting due to incomplete antibody capture.
 On average, Sun1GFP expression from SC1 and SC2 SNAIL probes labeled ~71–73% of Pvalb+ neurons.
 The rate is limited by the transduction properties of the AAV-PHP.eB capsid, which is expected to transduce 55–70% of neurons in the cortex (Chan et al., 2017).
 The negative control virus was injected at as high of a concentration as possible (14× the concentration of SC1, SC2, and Ef1a injections) to detect any biases in spurious background expression.
 At this titer, a number of cells exhibited GFP expression (Figure 2—source data 2), but these did not appear biased toward PV+ neurons (Figure 2d).

-## Isolation of PV+ SNAIL-labeled nuclei captures PV+ cortical interneurons
+### Isolation of PV+ SNAIL-labeled nuclei captures PV+ cortical interneurons

 Expression of Sun1GFP differentiates SNAIL probes from other cell type-specific AAV technology.
 The stable nuclear envelope association of this tag enables affinity purification using magnetic beads coated with anti-GFP antibodies, which is advantageous for rare population isolation and downstream epigenetic assays.
 In many contexts, purification of a cell population is more efficient than single-nucleus sequencing technologies, especially if the population of interest is in low proportion or the desired downstream applications are not available in single-nucleus approaches.
 Taking advantage of this property, we isolated Sun1GFP-expressing nuclei induced by SC1-Sun1GFP, SC2-Sun1GFP, or Ef1a-Sun1GFP SNAIL virus from the mouse cortex and performed ATAC-seq.
 Through comparison with known PV+ neuron ATAC-seq (via cSNAIL in the Pvalb-2A-Cre strain) and PV- or bulk ATAC-seq, including cSNAIL PV- cell fractions and Ef1a virus signatures, we determined that both SC1-Sun1GFP and SC2-Sun1GFP cells were highly enriched for PV+ neurons.